 This $2,000 award is named in honor of Professor Bud Weare and is given to a student who meets the following criteria:

 - A student who will be a sophomore, junior or senior at the beginning of the Fall 2019 term with an intended or declared major in History.
 Preference will be given for declared majors.

 - Demonstrated financial need as shown on the FAFSA.

 - Demonstrated academic achievement with a minimum GPA of 2.75.

 - A student from a historically underrepresented minority group (African American, American Indian, Southeast Asian, and Hispanic Latino or students of mixed race that includes two or more of these categories).

-Applications are being accepted through November 20, 2018.
+This scholarship will be awarded for the 2019-20 school year.
+Applications are being accepted through Friday, March 29, 2019.
 Click here to apply.